Missouri Department of Health & Senior ServicesMissouri Department of Health & Senior Services Logo

 Frequently Asked Questions

-How can I get an application to become a WIC authorized retailer in
+Where can I get an application to become an authorized WIC retailer in

 Missouri?

 Applications can be found on the Retailer Applications and Form page.
-Completed applications can be mailed or emailed to Missouri WICNS at the below information.
+Completed applications and forms can be mailed or emailed to Missouri WICNS at the addresses below:

 WICNS